14 Best Seth Klarman Book Recommendations

 The United States Federal Reserve System is the most powerful and influential institution in the world, yet few people understand its history.
 In America’s Bank, Lowenstein recounts the battle to create America’s central bank.

-Lowenstein shows how Wall Street and political leaders came together and pushed the Federal Reserve Act through Congress.
-America’s Bank shows politics can affect, change, and disrupt the markets.
+Lowenstein shows how Wall Street and political leaders came together to push the Federal Reserve Act through Congress.
+America’s Bank shows how politics can affect, change, and disrupt the markets.

 Understanding the connections between political institutions and markets can help investors understand how the economy works.
 Those who know how and why America created the Federal Reserve can better appreciate our monetary and banking systems.